 Re-election / Re-appointment

-In accordance with the Articles of Association and in compliance with the MMLR, all Directors are required to retire from office once at least in each three (3) years, and shall be eligible for re-election.
-The Articles of Association also require that at least one third (1/3) of the Board of Directors shall retire at each Annual General meeting and may offer themselves for re-election.
+In accordance with the Constitution and in compliance with the MMLR, all Directors are required to retire from office once at least in each three (3) years, and shall be eligible for re-election.
+The Constitution also require that at least one third (1/3) of the Board of Directors shall retire at each Annual General meeting and may offer themselves for re-election.

 In line with MCCG, the tenure of an Independent Director should not exceed a cumulative term of nine (9) years.
 However, an Independent Director may continue to serve on the Board subject to the Director’s re-designation as a Non-Independent Director.
 In exceptional cases and subject to the assessment of the Nomination Committee, the Board may recommend for an Independent Non-Executive Director who has served a consecutive or cumulative term of nine (9) years to remain as Independent Non-Executive Directors subject to shareholders’ approval.